bigcommerce/catalyst/docs/localization.md

 # Localization

-You can localize your Catalyst storefront so the theme appears in the shopper's preferred language when a shopper browses your storefront channel.
+You can localize your Catalyst storefront so the theme appears in the shopper's preferred language.
-You can provide static string translations for the storefront theme in various languages.
-Catalyst storefronts display the language stored in the shopper's browser cookie if you provided translations for that language.
+Your storefront displays the language stored in the shopper's browser cookie if you provided translations for that language.
 Shoppers can then see theme content in the language of their choice throughout their browsing and checkout experience.
 This provides a personalized shopping experience when you sell products internationally.

-This overview describes how you can display a specific language based on the language selected in the viewer's browser.

-who have selected the corresponding language in their browser's local preferences.
+Catalyst uses [Next.js App Router Internationalization (i18n)](https://next-intl-docs.vercel.app/docs/getting-started/app-router) library to handle localization.

+This guide describes how to provide static string translations for shoppers, including the required subdirectory, file structure, and browser settings.

 [!Note]
 > - Each storefront can only support a single language.
 To display multiple languages, we recommend setting up a separate store for each language.